-Short Answer: Many credit card companies will give you an automatic credit limit increase after your account has been in good standing for about six to 12 months.
-The best way to get a credit limit increase without asking is to make consistent on-time monthly payments of at least the minimum amount due.
-If you don’t receive an automatic increase, you can ask for one.
-For more details on how to get a credit card limit increase without asking and how long it takes to increase credit limits on new cards, see below.
+Many credit card companies will give you an automatic credit limit increase after your account has been in good standing for about six to 12 months.
+The best way to get a credit limit increase without asking is to make consistent, on-time monthly payments of at least the minimum amount due.
+Automatic increases will also not result in a hard credit inquiry.

 How to Get a Credit Card Limit Increase Without Asking

 You’ll often get an automatic credit limit increase about six to 12 months after opening a new credit card account, as long as your account is in good standing.
 T

 his means you’ll need to be making consistent on-time payments of at least the minimum amount due.
 Once you begin missing payments, your issuer will not consider offering an increase until you bring your account current and prove that you can do so consistently.

 Keep in mind, this is a general rule; credit limit increases and amounts depend on your individual credit profile.

 We contacted American Express, Capital One, Chase, Citibank, and Discover corporate customer service representatives to find out more about their policies for credit limit increases.
 We were told that after five or six on-time monthly payments, you may be offered an automatic credit limit increase.